noiseprotocol/noise_spec/noise.md

 7. Handshake re-initialization and "Noise Pipes"
 ===============================================

-A protocol may support handshake re-initialization.
-In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the current handshake, or whether to re-initialize the `HandshakeState` and do something different.
+A protocol may support **handshake re-initialization**.
+In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the current handshake, or whether to re-initialize the `HandshakeState` and perform a different handshake (see discussion on "Type fields" in Section 10).

 By way of example, this section defines the **Noise Pipe** protocol.
-This protocol uses two patterns defined in the previous section: `Noise_XX` is used for a full handshake.  `Noise_IK` is used for an abbreviated handshake that allows the initiator to send some encrypted data in the first message if the initiator has pre-knowledge of the responder's static public key.
+This protocol uses two patterns defined in the previous section: `Noise_XX` is used for a full handshake.  `Noise_IK` is used for an abbreviated handshake that allows the initiator to send some encrypted data in the first message.
+The abbreviated handshake can be used if the initiator has pre-knowledge of the responder's static public key.

-If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), she will use the `Noise_XXfallback` pattern to "fall back" to a handshake identical to `Noise_XX` except re-using the initiator's ephemeral public key as a pre-message.
+If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), the responder will initiate a new `Noise_XXfallback` identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key.

 Below are the three patterns used for Noise Pipes: